cywusky/TestDag/README.md

 ## Run HelloWorld Example Files
 The example files include the three parts\.
-1. **Dockerfile**: an example Dockerfile.
+1. Dockerfile: an example Dockerfile.
-1. **hello_world.py**: an example Python file, which acts as a data transformation file.
+1. hello_world.py: an example Python file, which acts as a data transformation file.
-1. **docker_ecs_ecr_template.py**: a template file to perform Airflow tasks.
+1. docker_ecs_ecr_template.py: a template file to perform Airflow tasks.
 This enables data transformation performed on AWS.
 It enables the follwoing processes: A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
 You will need to revise the following input arguments for your own use.

 ``` task_id```: a task ID is used in Airflow <br>